DimitriBarronmore/luxtre/docs/preprocessing.md

 The preprocessor is not yet complete, but in the current state it can be used to determine what is written to the final file as well as define macros.

 ## Constant Variables
-- filename: the path to the current file, or an empty string if the code came from loading a string.
+- filename: the full path of the current file, or an empty string if the code came from loading a string.
+    - for example:  `print(filename) --> folder.example.lux`

 ## Conditional Lines